Cost-Per-Wear: Are You Spending Too Much Money On Fashion?

 What is Cost-Per-Wear?

 Cost-per-wear is a simple formula that will keep you on track when you make your shopping decisions.
 Take the total cost of an item and divide it by how many times you will wear it.
-When you use this formula you may be quite surprised to find out you are spending way too much on clothes and accessories.
-On the other hand, you may find that you can actually shop for higher priced pieces and “go for it” when it comes to a special luxury item.
+When you use this formula you may be quite surprised to find out you are spending way too much on fashion.
+On the other hand, you may find that you can actually shop for higher priced, quality pieces and “go for it” when it comes to a special luxury item.

 YES!
 I LOOK FORWARD TO #GROWINGYOUNGER